hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-5.md

         /* Style for the image container */ .image-container {
-            max-width: 300px; /* Set the maximum width for your images */
+            width: 300px; /* Set the maximum width for your images */
             margin-bottom: 20px; /* Add spacing between images and captions */
             font-size: 20px; /* Adjust the value to your preferred font size */ }